petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 > Previously named IFrame Remote Apps

 IFrame client extensions work similarly to [custom element client extensions](#custom-element-client-extensions).
 However, they render external applications as `<iframe>` HTML elements, which allow for limited interaction from the host page.
+Unlike other front-end client extensions, these *do not provide a static resource*.

 Use this `type` value in your `client-extension.yaml` file to specify an iframe client extension: